In this video

 We install AppMap into our sample Ruby on Rails project inside of VS Code.
 You can find a link to the sample project below if you would like to follow along.

-From here, navigate to AppMap by clicking on the button in the left hand sidebar, and click on “Install AppMap agent”.
+From here, navigate to AppMap by clicking on the button in the left hand sidebar, and click on “Add AppMap to your project”.
 The project picker will help you confirm that you’re running a suitable project before you install.

-Copy the AppMap installer command and run it within your terminal window.
-The installer will look for project files like a
+The automated installer will look for project files such as a

 Gemfile or a

-Copy the record command, it will ask what you want to use for your test command.
-It will make an assumption based on your test scenario.
-If the command you run tests with is different, you can change this command by pressing no, then entering a new command and include any environment variables you need.
+You may be given a command to copy and paste which will guide you through running your test cases with AppMap enabled.
+Paste the command into a terminal and it will ask what you want to use for your test command.
+It will make an assumption based on your project.
+If the command you run tests with is different to what was suggested by the on-screen instructions, you can change this command by pressing no, then entering a new command and include any environment variables you need.

 By running this command we’ve generated 68 AppMaps in our Rails sample project, and we can continue on to the next step.
 We now have AppMaps that have been generated.
 We surface some of the AppMaps here, maybe ones that have a large number of requests or in this scenario, ones that have large numbers of SQL queries.
 You can click on any one of these to open the map directly inside of your vs code.
 You’ll be able to see which tests executed and generated this AppMap.
 You will also be able able to see server requests, packages, classes, functions, and SQL queries related to this.